fu5ha/gfx-hal-tutorial/articles/zero-to-voxel-render-part1.md

 Phew!
 Got all that?
 It's alright if you don't get everything yet, and don't be afraid to go back and review some, it's a lot to take in.
 One more thing to talk about before we jump back into the code is that in addition to checking if a `QueueFamily` supports certain capabilities, we can also check if some things support working with a certain `QueueFamily`.
 In this case, we want to check that our `QueueFamily` supports being able to present images to the `Surface` that we created earlier.

 With `hal`, we can create a `Device` and `QueueGroup` at the same time by using the `open_with` method on our adapter.
+Technically this is sort of a shortcut for some intermediate steps, but it makes creating a `Device` and `QueueGroup` easy if we only need one queue family.
+We'll revisit the manual way later in the series.
 This method takes two type parameters, one of which is for the function that gets passed in and which we can tell `rustc` to figure out for us, and the other which we must define ourselves, and it represents the type of capability that we want our queue group to have.
 In our case, we want to use the `Graphics` capability (which includes both `Graphics` and `Transfer` capabilities).
 The arguments to `open_with` are first the number of queues we want in our `QueueGroup` and then a function (in this case a closure) that will act as a "filter" for queue families.
 The argument is a `QueueFamily` and it should return a `bool` meaning whether or not this family is acceptable.
 We will use this to make sure the family supports presenting to our surface.

 Alright!
 Into the code.
 First we need to add to our `use` statement and add the `Surface` trait to the scope so that we can use the `supports_queue_family` method.